 The NV process allows undocumented migrants to regularise their status without having to return to their countries of origin.
-The NV process begins for migrants by registering for an identification card at One-Stop Service Centres.
-This involves employers of undocumented migrants applying for a "pink card" which is issued by the Thai authorities and used as migrant's identity/work permit card.
+The NV process begins for migrants by registering for an identification card at One-Stop Service Centers.
+This involves employers of undocumented migrants applying for a "pink card" which is issued by the Thai authorities and used as the migrant's identity/work permit card.
 This currently costs between THB 4,400 (\$126) to THB 6,180 (\$180) after all processes and medical check-ups are completed and with a Myanmar passport included.
-12 13 c.
-Border Employment

-At present, migrants under this arrangement account for 1.9 million migrants in Thailand, of which 1.5 million are from Myanmar.
+At present, migrants under this arrangement number 1.9 million in Thailand, of which 1.5 million are from Myanmar.
 This presents the easiest and cheapest way for migrants to obtain documented status as they can find a job and begin work before applying for a pink card and becoming documented.